gnembon/scarpet/programs/survival/README.md

 #### By Opsaaaaa
 	Adds a scoreboard death count to a server after players have already died.
 	When players connect it sets their scoreboard death count to their statistic death count.
+	You can make the counter visible in the player list with `/scoreboard objectives setdisplay list Deaths`

 ### [potion_master_cleric.sc](https://github.com/gnembon/scarpet/blob/master/programs/survival/potion_master_cleric.sc):